addff/2503-ITT440/10% Individual Assignment/M3CS2554A/NAFISAH BINTI LUKMAN/README.md

 # Why Mahotas?

-Mahotas is a fast computer vision and image processing library for Python, with all heavy computation implemented in C++ for speed.
-It is particularly effective for:

 - *High-speed processing*: Optimized using C++, achieving excellent performance for large images.
 - *Ease of use*: Python API makes it simple to integrate into data science and engineering workflows.
 - *Rich functionality*: Offers over 100 functions including image filtering, morphological operations, feature extraction, and more.